FAQ - Ernst Mach Grant - worldwide

 No, documents submitted after the deadline will not be accepted.

-The application deadline for this grant is September 1st, 2020, 23:59 (CET - Central European Time) for all applications for stays during the spring term of the academic year 2020/21.
+The application deadline for this grant is Febuary 1st, 2024, 23:59 (CET - Central European Time) for all applications for stays during the academic year 2024/25.
 After the deadline, all applications will be examined by experts.
 Please do not wait until the last moment of the deadline to submit your online application.
 Once you press the “submit application” button, the system will automatically check if specific entries in your application are complete.
 This process may take a while and error massages may occur.
 Please also note that technical support will not be online outside office hours.

 First, the formal criteria of your application will be evaluated by us.
 All formally valid applications will then be evaluated by experts from the respective field.
 Based on the results of this evaluation by experts, the selection committee will award the best applicants with a scholarship.

 All formally valid applications will be evaluated by experts from the respective field.
-The results of this evaluation are expected to be published at the end of January/beginning of February 2021.
+The results of this evaluation are expected to be published at the beginning of July 2024.

 We will inform you and your academic supervisor in Austria via e-mail.

 After we have notified you about the award of your scholarship, you will receive a Letter of Award including information regarding the next steps.
+Nationals of non-EU countries who applied for stays longer than 6 months may seek an appointment at the embassy for the initiation of the visa process immediately after receiving the Letter of Award.
 You will find information for OeAD scholarship holders and frequently asked questions here: https://oead.at/en/to-austria/scholars